• Skip to primary navigation

 PHOTO 1 PHOTO 2

 Step 7.
 Bake caps and stems for 1 hour.
-Once the meringues are ready, let them cool and detach from parchment paper.
+Once the meringues are ready, let them cool, then detach them from the parchment paper.

 Step 8.
 To assemble meringue mushrooms, carefully select and arrange the caps and stems to achieve the most visually appealing size and shape combinations.
 Melt chocolate according to any of the ways described in the chocolate mousse recipe.

-Then, use one of the provided methods for assembly.
+Then use one of the provided assembly methods.

 • Make a small hole on the bottom of each cap with the tip of a small paring knife.
 Fill the hole and the top of the stems with a little melted dark chocolate.
 Insert the stems into the hole under the caps.
-Place the mushrooms upside down and refrigerate to allow the chocolate to set.
+Place the mushrooms upside down and refrigerate to set the chocolate.

 • Slightly trim the tops of the mushroom stems evenly using a serrated knife.
 Using a small offset spatula, coat the bottom of the cap with melted chocolate (photo 3).
 Dip the tip of a mushroom stem into the chocolate and twist it gently to attach the cap and stem together (photo 4).
 Place the assembled mushroom upside down on a wire rack lined with parchment and allow the chocolate to set.